ineffectivecoder/LDAPtickler/README.md

                                delegation
-    dnsrecords                 Returns DNS records stored in Active Directory domaincontrollers          Lists all domain controllers in the domain gmsaaccounts               Lists all Group Managed Service Accounts (gMSAs) in the domain, will dump NTLM hash if you have access
+    dnsrecords                 Returns DNS records stored in Active Directory domaincontrollers          Lists all domain controllers in the domain fsmoroles                  Lists all FSMO roles for the domain gmsaaccounts               Lists all Group Managed Service Accounts (gMSAs) in the domain, will dump NTLM hash if you have access